 Each amplifier has several configuration options.
 This chapter describes these options and how to implement them.
+If desired, Glentek will be happy to pre-configure your amplifiers.

 NOTE: Each amplifier module and multi-axis amplifier is configured and shipped according to the model number (instructions to construct a model number is in chapter three) when the order is placed.
+It is important for the user to realize that any changes to the jumpers (micro-shunts) by the user will result in discrepancies between the model number and the actual configuration of the amplifier.